orkunincili/MaSarchive-MobileApp/README.md

 # MaSarchive-MobileApp

-A mobile application that allows you to add movies and series, write about what you want, and make an archive.
+A mobile application that allows you to add movies and tv-shows, write about what you want, and make an archive.

 **in-app screenshots**